South Toledo Bend State Park: Activities

 Visitors to the park can enjoy activities such as hiking, cycling, birding, camping, and wildlife watching.
 The park is 1,000 acre in size, which gives visitors ample room to roam and hike.
-There is a 3,000 ft surfaced nature trail which leads from the visitor's center museum to the Hippie Point Hiking Trail, 1.5 mi long.
+There is a 3,000 ft surfaced nature trail which leads from the visitor center museum to the Hippie Point Hiking Trail, 1.5 mi long.
 For those who want to stay overnight, the park provides 19 cabins, all located near the lake shoreline, and 60 campsites.
 There is a beach area for swimming, as well as boat rentals and a boat launch.
-The visitor's center museum was opened on July 21, 2005.
+The visitor center museum was opened on July 21, 2005.
 It contains nature-based exhibits and dioramas designed to increase awareness of indigenous species and their role in the environment.

 The park is a nesting ground for the bald eagle which feeds on the freshwater fish.
 Fisherman may also catch the fish in the reservoir, including largemouth bass, catfish, bream, and white perch.
 There is a two-lane boat ramp in the park.